PlasticRanger

 kV.mm – ASTM D149

 As I mentioned earlier, it has a semi-crystalline polymer that is 50% amorphous.
-The structure is formed so that most of the VDF units are linked together from head to tail, and a very tiny number of units are linked head to head.
+The structure is formed so that most VDF units are linked together from head to tail, and many teams are linked head to head.

 The fluoropolymer exists in four conformations – α, β, γ, and δ shape.

-The C-F bonds are opposite to each other, and an alignment is created to obtain the highest dipole movement in the same direction.
-Taking about the β phase, it is the prudent phase to its piezoelectric characteristics of the resin.
+The C-F bonds are opposite, creating an alignment to obtain the highest dipole movement in the same direction.
+The β phase is the prudent phase for the piezoelectric characteristics of the resin.

 The opposite direction of the dipole movement to crystallites results in zero net polarization.

-PVDF has a good tensile modulus but fairs weak in the impact strength department.
-Rearrangements done using HFP and CTFE can help improve the flexibility and impact strength and decrease the tensile modulus.
+Talking about mechanical properties, PVDF has a good tensile modulus but fairs weak in the impact strength department.
+Rearrangements using HFP and CTFE can help improve the flexibility and impact strength and decrease the tensile modulus.

 PVDF is non-flammable and wouldn’t drip.
 It is self-extinguishing and has decent resistance to UV light.

-The polymer has one of the highest heat deflection temperature under load(148°C @0.5Mpa) among commercial fluoropolymers and the lowest melting point(178°C).
+Talking about the physical properties, The polymer has one of the highest heat deflection temperatures under load(148°C @0.5Mpa) among commercial fluoropolymers and the lowest melting point(178°C).

 PVDF partially exhibits excellent resistance to organic acids, aliphatic and aromatic hydrocarbons, alcohols, and halogenated solvents.
 However, it can also be readily attacked by strong bases and ketones.